-A sales qualified lead (SQL) is a prospect created by the marketing department and vetted by the sales team.
-After initial contact from marketing, sales continue the interaction exploring their interest and capability to purchase.
+A sales-qualified lead (SQL) is a prospect created by the marketing department and vetted by the sales team.
+After the potential customer’s initial contact from marketing, sales continue the interaction exploring their interest and capability to purchase.
 If sales adds them in their queue, the lead is deemed “qualified” as a viable prospect, with problems that fit the solution being offered by the seller.
 Now let’s explore how to compare that to an unqualified sales lead.

 If you need more qualified sales leads, then you need Sugar Market.
-Marketing automation streamlines sales and marketing communication to seamlessly convert marketing qualified leads into sales qualified leads.
+Marketing automation streamlines your sales and marketing teams’ communications to seamlessly convert marketing-qualified leads into sales-qualified leads.

 - Have not been nurtured enough to close their sales cycle.